ptompalski/MDSAfforestationMonitoring/quickstart_guide.md

   make logistic_regression_pipeline
   ```

-  This will train a logistic regression model and save it to `models/logistic_regression.joblib`.
+  This will create an untrained logistic regression model and save it to `models/logistic_regression.joblib`.

 - **Random Forest:**